ozkary/ozkary.github.io/_posts/2003/2023-05-13-ai-engineering-azure-openai-with-dotnet.md

 ---
 title: "AI Engineering Azure OpenAI API Service with .NET"
 excerpt: " Azure provides the Azure OpenAI services which integrates the OpenAI API in Azure infrastructure.
 This enables us to create custom hosting resources and access the OpenAI API with a custom domain and deployment configuration.
 There are API client libraries to support different programming languages.
-To access the Azure OpenAI API using .NET, we need to use the  OpenAI .NET client library and access an OpenAI resource in Azure."
+To access the Azure OpenAI API using .NET, we could use the  OpenAI .NET client library and access an OpenAI resource in Azure.
+As an alternative, we could use the HttpClient class from the System.Net.Http namespace and code the HTTP requests."
 last_modified_at: 2023-05-06T13:00:00
 header:
   teaser: "../assets/2023/ozkary-openai-csharp-flow.png"